chrisgoringe/cg-image-picker/README.md

 ## Alert sound

 There's a ping when the chooser node is waiting.
-You can turn in off in the main settings menu, or change the sound by replacing the file `js/ding.mp3` with any
+You can turn in off in the main settings menu, or change the sound by replacing the file `js/ding.mp3` with any audio.

+## Modes

+- `Always pause` - default behaviour.
+Always wait for a selection
+- `Only pause if batch`.
+Wait unless there is just one image, in which case pass it through immediately.
+- `Progress first pick`.
+Always pause, but when an image is selected pass it through (no need to select and then click 'progress').
+- `Pass through`.
+Just pass everything through.
+Same as bypassing the node.
+- `Take First n`.
+Pass the first `n` images
+- `Take Last n`.
+Pass the last `n` images

+The last three are only really for some fairly special cases!

 ## No, you can't change other widgets while it's waiting (but you can restart)